pablocarderam/opqua/README.md

 - num_top_sequences -- how many sequences to count separately and include as columns, remainder will be counted under column "Other"; if <0, includes all genomes in model (default 7; int)
-- track_specific_genomes -- contains specific sequences to have
+- track_specific_sequences -- contains specific sequences to have
 as a separate column if not part of the top num_top_sequences sequences (list of Strings)
-- save_to_file -- file path and name to save model data under, no saving occurs if empty string (default ''; String)
+- save_data_to_file -- file path and name to save model data under, no saving occurs if empty string (default ''; String)
 - x_label -- X axis title (default 'Time', String)
 - y_label -- Y axis title (default 'Hosts', String)